comby-tools/comby.dev/website/blog/2021-03-26-comby-reducer.md

 ```

 This transformation simply deletes contiguous whitespace (including newlines).
-In turn, this often lead to a reduction to, say, `func () {}` which then ends up
+In turn, this often lead to a reduction to something like `func () {}` which
-being removed by a transformation that deletes lines.
+then ends up being removed by a transformation that deletes lines.
 Nice!

-Given I had an easy way to introduce new transformations like these, I wanted
+Because I had an easy way to introduce new transformations, I wanted more
-more observability into how transformations behaved.
-This helped me understand
+insight into into how transformations behaved.
+This helped me understand what I
-what I could add to help reduction along, or even just discover transformations
+could add to help reduction along, or even just discover transformations that
-that would improve formatting.
+would improve formatting.

 For example, I noticed one Zig program reduced to: